Euro zone companies come home as Asian costs rise

 FIAMM Chief Executive Stefano Dolcetta said high staff turnover was a problem in the Czech Republic.
 Productivity was low and the number of defective items high.

-In Avezzano, even after a 20 percent cut agreed with trade unions, hourly labour costs are 19 euros (15.3 pounds), compared with 5 euros in the Czech Republic.
+In Avezzano, even after a 20 percent cut agreed with trade unions, hourly labor costs are 19 euros ($24), compared with 5 euros in the Czech Republic.
 Still, Dolcetta says higher productivity and fewer discarded items make up half the gap.

 "Many have offshored production only to discover how difficult it can be to run a plant that's far away," he said.